 All Alpena Community College associate degrees are eligible to earn a Bachelor of Business Administration degree through Northwood University.
-Students can take third-year classes at ACC or Northwood.
-The student's fourth year is completed through Northwood, on ACC's campus.
+For Management and Accounting majors, students may take third-year classes at ACC or Northwood.
+The student's fourth year is completed through Northwood, on ACC's campus or online.
+Other majors may be completed locally as well.